dmx-systems/dmx-documentation/docs/install.rst

 Running DMX on Mac OS
 *********************

+On most current Mac OS versions Java 8 is already installed.
+If Java 8 is not installed you can download it from the `AdoptOpenJDK <https://adoptopenjdk.net/>`_ or `Oracle's Java <https://java.com/en/download/>`_ website.
+Double-click the downloaded file and click through the installer.

 Download DMX
 ============

-Currently we recommend you to download the `beta-5 release <https://download.dmx.systems/dmx-5.0-beta-5.zip>`_.
-To try out the latest state of development you can download the `latest snapshot <https://download.dmx.systems/ci/dmx-latest.zip>`_ instead.
-All previous snapshots are available for download on https://download.dmx.systems/ci/.
+The latest stable release is the `DMX 5.0-beta-5 release <https://download.dmx.systems/dmx-5.0-beta-5.zip>`_.
+Previous versions of DMX are available for download on https://download.dmx.systems/.

 Save the according file to a location of your choice.
-Extract the zip archive.
+Extract the ``.zip`` archive.

 A new folder is created.
-It has the name of the zip file.
+It has the name of the ``.zip`` file.
+This is your *DMX Home* folder and you can now start DMX.

 Start DMX
 =========